dtg01100/dbutils/README.md

 Utilities to discover and reason about DB2 schemas and relationships.

 This repository provides a set of command-line utilities that help generate JOIN snippets, produce a JSON representation of your DB2 schema, and perform other database analysis tasks.
-They are intended to be run against a live DB2 instance via an external `query_runner` command that executes SQL and returns results.
-The tools are resilient to different DB2 catalog dialects (SYSCAT, QSYS2, SYSIBM) and to `query_runner` output formats (JSON, CSV, TSV).
+They are intended to be run against a live DB2 instance via JDBC connections that execute SQL and return results.
+The tools are resilient to different DB2 catalog dialects (SYSCAT, QSYS2, SYSIBM) and work with any database accessible via JDBC drivers.

 IMPORTANT: These tools are designed to run against a real database.
 The `--mock` flags are provided for unit tests and local development only — avoid using mocks for production runs or integration tests.